Thinkmill/keystatic/design-system/packages/typography/README.md

 # @keystar-ui/typography

-Typographic components and utilities for the Voussoir design system.
+Typographic components and utilities for the Keystar UI design system.